Ayushjain2205/rollapp-draft/README.md

 ## 🏆 Accomplishments that we're proud of

 Despite the challenges, we successfully created an innovative platform that combines NFTs, AR, geolocation, and secondary selling, all while maintaining a user-friendly interface.
 We are proud to have transformed a complex concept into a fun, easy-to-use game.

-## 🎓 What we learned

-This project was a learning curve, from familiarizing ourselves with graphQL to designing an intuitive UX for a novel concept.
-It reinforced the importance of user-centered design and broadened our understanding of the potential applications of NFTs.

 ## 🔮 What's next for Stamps